Rhetos/Rhetos-wiki/Low-level-object-model-concepts.md

 ### OnSaveUpdate

-Use OnSaveUpdate to **modify the data in other dependent entities** that need to be updated (recomputed) after the current Save operation.
+Use OnSaveUpdate to **modify the data in other dependent entities** that needs to be updated (recomputed) after the current Save operation.

-The OnSaveUpdate code snippet is executed *after* the given records are already saved to the database, but *before* the database transaction is committed.
+The OnSaveUpdate code snippet is executed _after_ the given records are already saved to the database, but _before_ the database transaction is committed.

 In most cases, the [ComputedFrom](Persisting-the-computed-data) with KeepSynchronized concepts should be used instead of this low-level code, since this is a standard pattern of updating the computed data.